karencfisher/simple-chat/readme.md

 <b>Update 3/1/2023</b> Now OpenAI has released an API for ChatGPT (today, in fact!), we've now added an application
 to use it.
 The same pretext file is used as the initial prompting for the system.
-The configuration file for ChatGPT is chatgpt_config.json.
+The configuration file for ChatGPT is chatgpt_config.json, and the system prompt is in a separate text file (chat_pretext.txt).
 The application to run is ChatGPT.py

 <span style="color: gray">